KDE/digikam-doc/post_processing/calendar_tool.rst

 On the bottom, the **Select Images** mosaic of buttons allows to customize the image to render for each calendar page.

-When you have completed this click on the **Next** button in the assistant and you will be greeted with this page:
+When you have completed this page, click on the **Next** button in the assistant and you will be greeted with a new page to customize extra event in the calendar:

 .. figure:: images/calendar_tool_page3.webp
     :alt: